nithril/nithril.github.io/_posts/2015-10-10-quicky-jooq-hibernate-jdbc.markdown

 # The database

-The database is H2 1.4.188.
+The database used is `H2 1.4.188`.
 The DB schema contains an `AUTHOR` table with a one to many relation to a `BOOK` table.
 For simplicity, an author has at least one book.

 The query involves a left outer join on `BOOK` from `AUTHOR`.